A combinatorial approach to small ball inequalities for sums and differences: Discussion of tightness

 \section{Discussion of tightness}

-In this section, we study the near extremal distributions for the probabilistic estimates developed in previous sections.
+In this section, we study the near extremal distributions for the probabilistic estimates developed in Section \ref{sec:ab}.
 The discussion will mainly focus on Theorem \ref{thm:sum-diff} and Theorem \ref{thm:diff-diff} for random variables taking values in the Euclidean space $\mR^d$.
-We will see their close connections with the sphere packing problem in geometry.
+We will see their close connections with the sphere packing problem in combinatorial geometry.